 Shrimpy implements these ideas through the “Cold Storage” feature on the dashboard side bar in the application.
 Looking at this example portfolio, we see the same pattern as the blue and orange bar graphs that were discussed above.
 In Shrimpy, these bar graphs are gray for “Cold Storage” assets and blue for assets on the exchange.
 As the blue section of the bar graph disappears, additional assets should be brought online to allow for proper liquidity.
 As the blue section of the bar gets larger, more assets can be brought offline.
 In the example above, we can see that approximately 80% of the assets are stored offline.

 This figure demonstrates how offline assets (Cold Storage) are added to the Shrimpy application.
-Simply click on the asset on the dashboard you want to add a cold storage or blacklist to, select the text for "Add Cold Storage", and input the information into the appropriate fields.
+Simply click on the asset on the dashboard you want to add a cold storage to, select the text for "Add Cold Storage", and input the information into the appropriate fields.

 The form will ask you to select a portfolio for which the cold storage balances should be applied as well as a name for the cold storage entry.
 We recommend using names that can help you identify the balances in the future.
 These amounts will then instantly be included into your portfolio.